 Lidl and Aldi Plug-in Solar Panels: What’s Available?

-UK retailers cannot legally sell plug-in solar kits until the BSI product standard is published (expected July 2026) and BS 7671 Amendment 4 takes effect.
-After that, expect supermarket specials, B&Q displays, and online retailers to move fast.
+The one remaining gap is UK-specific product certification.
+The BSI product standard is still expected around July 2026, and kits on shelves today are generally German-market products (certified to VDE-AR-N 4105) with CE/UKCA marked inverters.
+If you want full UK certification, wait until the BSI standard publishes.
+If German-market certification plus CE/UKCA marking is acceptable (as it is under Amendment 4’s transition arrangements), you can buy now.
 The German market went from niche to mass-market in under 18 months after legalisation.
 If you want to prepare now, read our guide to how plug-in solar works so you know what to look for when kits hit the shelves.
 For a full checklist and an interactive kit builder that only shows G98-verified inverters, see our plug-in solar buying guide.

 Frequently Asked Questions